 The FJ Cruiser was designed and developed as a basic, capable and affordable off-roader that specifically targeted serious off-roaders.
-If some of these hallmarks are preserved, the Toyota Compact Cruiser EV’s production version could be a formidable rival to the Jeep Renegade EV that could go on sale mid-decade.
+If some of these hallmarks are preserved, the Toyota Compact Cruiser EV’s production model could be a formidable rival to the Jeep Renegade EV that will reach dealers in 2026.
 The LiteCruiser could be something that’s great for urban driving but also accommodates the occasional off-road adventure.
 TMC hasn’t revealed the exact release date or product details yet.
-The Compact Cruiser EV is one of the 12 new Toyota-badged EVs TMC revealed at a press event on December 14, 2021.
-The company plans to launch most of them “in the next few years,” President Akio Toyoda said at the event.

 The FJ Cruiser has created many memories in the U.S.

 However, despite its sales failure that led to its discontinuation in 2014, FJ Cruiser owners have many memorable stories.
 Here’s a special one indeed.
 An FJ Cruiser owner in North America is about to clock 1 million kilometers (621,000 miles) on his SUV with the help of some mechanics in Airdrie, a city in Canada, according to Driving.ca.
 Chris Dekker, the owner of the garage maintaining Postmedia photographer Mike Drew’s FJ Cruiser, says that the engine’s health is better than “vehicles with a quarter of the mileage.”